 If the conclusion of an employment contract results from an application, the application data can be stored for the usual organisational and administrative process of the respective personnel file.
 Otherwise, i.e. in the case of rejection of applicants, the application data will be deleted six months after notification of rejection.
 This applies in any case if there are no specific legal requirements to the contrary or if the respective applicant has expressly agreed to the longer storage of his application data.

-29. How and why do we use webinar software?
+29. How and why do we use online seminar software?

 30. How and why is data processed in a customer account?